Heramba

 Heramba (हेरम्ब, Heraṃba), also known as Heramba Ganapati (Heraṃba-gaṇapati), is a five-headed iconographical form of the Hindu god Ganesha (Ganapati).
 This form is particularly popular in Nepal.
 This form is important in Tantric worship of Ganesha.
 He is one of the most popular of the thirty-two forms of Ganesha.

 As an epithet

 The Mudgala Purana mentions Heramba Ganapati as one of the thirty-two names of Ganesha.
 The Skanda Purana lists that Heramba Vinayaka as one of the 56 Vinayakas in the vicinity of Varanasi.
 Heramba also figures in the lists of Ganesha's names in the Brahma Vaivarta Purana (8 names), the Padma Purana (12 epithets) and the Cintyagama (16 Ganapatis).
 Heramba is also used as an epithet of Ganesha in the Ganesha Purana.

-The Brahma vaivarta Purana explains the meaning of Heramba: the syllable he denotes helpnessless or weakness, while ramba is protection of the weak, to save them from harm; thus Heramba means the "Protector of the weak and good people".
+The Brahma vaivarta Purana explains the meaning of Heramba: the syllable he denotes helplessness or weakness, while ramba is protection of the weak, to save them from harm; thus Heramba means the "Protector of the weak and good people".